JuliaTeX/PGFPlots.jl/README.md

 This library uses the LaTeX package [pgfplots](http://ctan.org/pkg/pgfplots) to produce plots.
 It integrates with IJulia, outputting SVG images to the notebook.

-In order to use this package, you need to install TikzPictures by running `Pkg.clone("https://github.com/sisl/TikzPictures.jl)`.
-You also need to have the pgfplots package (version 1.10 or later) installed.
+In order to use this package, you need the following:
+* TikzPictures.
+Obtain by running `Pkg.clone("https://github.com/sisl/TikzPictures.jl)`.
+TikzPictures requires pdf2svg.
+On Ubuntu, you can get this by running `sudo apt-get install pdf2svg`.
+On Windows, you can download the binaries from http://www.cityinthesky.co.uk/opensource/pdf2svg/.
+Be sure to add pdf2svg to your path (and restart).
+* Pgfplots (version 1.10 or later).
+Install using your latex package manager.

 ## Examples